 Some food recipes call for essential oil like orange, but always check dosing and follow directions closely.

-Be careful when using essential oils in children, people with weakened immune systems, pregnant women and seniors.
+Be careful when using essential oils in children, people with weakened immune systems, pregnant people and seniors.

 “Some essential oils can be harmful to the liver and nervous system when used in excess.
 Tea tree and eucalyptus oil have also been known to cause seizures,” warns Dr. Lin.
 “They’re toxic for animals as well.”